If you want to get people to use your messaging app, it helps to have it available in as many ways as possible.

-WhatsApp launched a Web version of its service for PC users early last year.
+WhatsApp launched a Web version of its service for PC users early last year (you can also read our guide on how to use WhatsApp Web).
 However, as the new app runs natively on your desktop, it has a couple of extra tricks up its sleeve.
 For example, there’s support for native desktop notifications as well as better keyboard shortcuts.

 You can grab WhatsApp for desktop by downloading it from this page.
 Once loaded, it’s simply a case of opening it and scanning the QR code using the WhatsApp app on your phone to sync your devices (look for the WhatsApp Web menu under Settings).

 Facebook acquired WhatsApp for a hefty $19 billion just over two years ago, though the app has made hardly any money in its lifetime.
 CEO Jan Koum has always refused to monetize the service with ads, and earlier this year scrapped its one-off $1 subscription fee.
 Instead, Facebook boss Mark Zuckerberg has talked about generating revenue by incorporating features into WhatsApp that help businesses connect with customers, a strategy that’s being developed at the current time.